explosion/thinc/website/docs/api-layers.md

 </inline-list>

-Layer that wraps any layer and marks the forward and backprop passes as a (macOS) signpost interval.
+Layer that wraps any layer and marks the init, forward and backprop passes as a (macOS) signpost interval.
 This can be helpful when profiling the performance of a layer using macOS Instruments.app.
 Use of this layer requies that the `os-signpost` package is installed.